Singular Twist Waves in Chromonic Liquid Crystals: Twist Waves in Chromonics

+In this paper, we shall only be concerned with the non-dissipative limit, where $\lambda\ll1$.
+Although this limit is precisely identified by the definition of the dimensionless damping parameter in \eqref{eq:lambda_def}, singling out a definite class of physical conditions that ensure its validity could be questionable due to the substantial variability of the physical parameters involved in the model.
+For lyotropic phases, such as CLCs, this variability arises from the intrinsic polydispersity of molecular aggregates and the dependence of their geometry on concentration and temperature, a complication not present in thermotropic phases.
+Specifically, the average length of molecular aggregates $L$ varies significantly with concentration and temperature, decreasing as the nematic-to-isotropic transition is approached \cite{collings:nature}.

+Such a state of affairs is responsible for the considerable variability in $\gamma_1$, $K_{22}$, and $\sigma$, all of which are expected to be proportional to $L^2$, \cite{yu:rotational,zhou:elasticity_2014}.
+For example, the experimental evidence collected in \cite{zhou:elasticity_2014} and \cite{zhou:ionic} indicates that the rotational viscosity $\gamma_1$ of SSY and DSCG can easily span a few orders of magnitude: for the latter, $\gamma_1$ ranges between $1$ and $300\, \mathrm{Pa}\,\mathrm{s}$, and for the former between $0.1$ and $10 \, \mathrm{Pa}\,\mathrm{s}$, depending on ionic content, temperature, and concentration.

+The estimate of the inertial density $\sigma$, which is also affected by the geometric structure of molecular aggregates, is even more uncertain for CLCs than for ordinary thermotropic materials, where molecular lengths are fixed and $\sigma$ can be assumed to be independent of the scalar order parameter (as remarked in \cite{golo:chaos,golo:new}), an assumption which is not valid here.

+In previous studies \cite{paparini:elastic,paparini:spiralling,paparini:what,ciuchi:inversion}, we estimated the phenomenological length $a$ from experimental data for CLCs under different spatial confinements; we found that $a$ is an increasing function of $L$ and we estimated $a\sim10\mu\mathrm{m}$ in ordinary physical conditions.
+Assuming that $\gamma_1$, $K_{22}$, and $\sigma$ scale with the same power of $L$, we may expect that the decrease of $\lambda$ with $L$ is driven by $a$.
+This would suggest that $\lambda$ should become small as the nematic-to-isotropic transition is approached, although this might not be the only regime where our approximation is valid.}

 In the rest of the paper, we shall set $\lambda=0$ and study systematically the non-dissipative limit of equation \eqref{eq:wave_equation_characteristic}.
-The physical relevance of our conclusions for actual CLCs will be higher as closer these materials approach their nematic-isotropic transition.
+The physical relevance of our conclusions for actual CLCs will be higher as closer these materials are to \nigh{physical conditions for which $\lambda\ll1$.}